ErikSando/NeuralNetworkV2/res/mnistdata/readme.txt

-* mnist_train.csv has been added to .gitignore as it is larger than 100MB
+* Files have been added to .gitignore due to large size

 MNIST data in CSV format
 Taken from